Right to study

 Duration of the study time

-The start date of studies does not change when students change their study right.
-Instead, the time that the student has already used is counted in the maximum duration of studies.
 Students who change their study right will be credited for all their applicable prior studies as extensively as possible.

 If the student is admitted to pursue master-level studies based on a bachelor’s degree completed at another university, the master’s degree must be completed in a period of time equal to the normative duration of a master’s degree but not longer.